 A: You can help others by sharing your own story to help end the stigma and encourage other physicians to share their experiences and determine what mental health care works for them.
+You can use Dear FutureDoc resources as a way to reflect on your own mental health and wellbeing, encourage others and share your hopes for the future.
 When sharing your story, remember to share: